EE2dev/sequence-explorer/README.md

 d3-sankeySeq.js adapts the sankey layout for sequential data, sequence-explorer.js is a wrapper on top of sankeySeq with the following features:
 * data is read from a csv file.
 Since the visualization is motivated by the [Markov assumption](https://en.wikipedia.org/wiki/Markov_property), the data can be provided in an efficient format just referencing the successors in a sequence and their connection value.
 See section about [data formatting](#3-data-formatting).
 * can be used with just a browser and no web server.
-In that case, data has to be embedded in the html file.
+In the latter case, data has to be embedded in the html file.
 * sankeySeq places the nodes on a fixed grid.
 Each state of the sequence (e.g. point in time) has a fixed x position.
 And each event has a fixed y position.
 * supports small multiples
 * additional quantitative features can be visualized within the nodes
 * links and nodes can be css styled individually for presentations
+* supports transition to various proportions
+* flowing particles for selected paths

 For additional features see section [API for sequence explorer](#5-api-for-sequence-explorer).